liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

     compile 'com.liferay.mobile:liferay-screens:1.4.1'

-If you're unsure of where to add the above lines, see the figure below.
+If you're unsure of where to add the above lines, see the below screenshot.

 Once you edit `build.gradle`, a message appears at the top of the file that asks you to *sync* your app with its Gradle files.
 Syncing with the Gradle files is